MicrosoftDocs/sdk-api/sdk-api-src/content/iphlpapi/ns-iphlpapi-net_address_info.md

 Type: <b>NET_ADDRESS_FORMAT</b>

 The format of the network address in the union in this structure.
-This member is an enumeration value from the <a href="https://docs.microsoft.com/windows/desktop/api/iphlpapi/ne-iphlpapi-net_address_format_">NET_ADDRESS_FORMAT</a> enumeration declared in the <i>Iphlpapi.h</i> header file.
+This member is an enumeration value from the [NET_ADDRESS_FORMAT](https://docs.microsoft.com/windows/desktop/api/iphlpapi/ne-iphlpapi-net_address_format)a> enumeration declared in the <i>Iphlpapi.h</i> header file.

 ### -field NamedAddress